-for explanation of Both Coventry and Warwickshire Local Authority offer specialist services terms such as to settings.
-Most of these are "traded" services, meaning that the settings Traded Services' pay for them to carry out their work.
+Both Coventry and Warwickshire Local Authority offer specialist services to settings.
+Most of these are "traded" services, meaning that the settings pay for them to carry out their work.
 When discussing your child's SEND, it may be useful to find out if any of these services will be involved.
-Schools and colleges do not have to use these services as they can also source their own support from
+Schools and colleges do not have to use these services as they can also source their own support from other specialist professionals or organisations.

-Every school must also publish a "SEN Information Report" - these must be published on the school's website and be available to parents and carers.
+Every school must also publish a "SEN Information Report" - these must be published on the school's website and be available to parents.